Tulsa International Airport: Terminals

 The airport has a smaller regional terminal with newly renovated concourses.
-Concourse A, which houses Allegiant, American and Delta, has 11 departure gates: A1 through A11.
+Concourse A, which houses Alaska, Allegiant, American and Delta, has 11 departure gates: A1 through A11.
 Currently, seven of those are in use.
-Concourse B, opened in 2012, has ten gates, but only seven have jet bridges.
+Concourse B, opened in 2012, has 11 departure gates: B1 through B11.
+Of those, eight are currently in use.
 Southwest and United use Concourse B.

 In 2010, a renovation of the 1960s-era terminal began.
 The renovations were designed by Gensler and Benham Companies.
 Concourse B (home to Southwest and United) underwent a $17.9 million renovation between September 7, 2010 and January 18, 2012, including major HVAC replacement along with the more noticeable design changes.
 These changes include sky lights and raising the somewhat low ceilings in the concourse area, improved passenger waiting areas and gate redesigns.
-Concourse A (home to Allegiant, Delta, American and US Airways before its merger with American) subsequently underwent renovation and upgrades which were completed in 2015.
+Concourse A (home to Alaska, Allegiant, Delta, American and US Airways before its merger with American) subsequently underwent renovation and upgrades which were completed in 2015.